majgis/npm-bundle/README.md

 4. The package.json in the output tarball has npm install metadata
 5. --verbose option for help with debugging
-6. All three publish scripts are prefixed with an underscore in the package .json in the output tarball.
+6. All three publish scripts are prefixed with an underscore in the package .json in the output tarball (a workaround to ensure they are only run once)

 ## Changelog